The Geysers

-The Geysers is the world's largest geothermal field, containing a complex of 18 geothermal power plants, drawing steam from more than 350 wells, located in the Mayacamas Mountains approximately 72 mi north of San Francisco, California.
+The Geysers is the world's largest developed geothermal field, containing a complex of 18 geothermal power plants, drawing steam from more than 350 wells, located in the Mayacamas Mountains approximately 72 mi north of San Francisco, California.
 Geysers produced about 20% of California's renewable energy in 2019.
-Calpine, the largest generator of electricity from natural gas and geothermal resources in the US, generates power at the site.
+The Geysers is owned by Constellation Energy, the largest nuclear and geothermal energy producer in the United States.